Timeline of Enos A. Mills

 1900: (May) Leaves Butte.
 (June) Gives forestry talk in Chicago.
 (June) Leaves for extended trip through Europe with Rev. Elkanah Lamb.
 While there, learns of forest fire on slopes of Long's Peak.

 1901: Negotiates purchase of Long's Peak House from Carlyle Lamb.

 1902: Gets a border collie puppy and names him Scotch.

 1902: First major magazine article published in Outdoor Life.

-1903: (Feb) Makes winter climb of Long's Peak, decends East Face.
+1903: (Feb) Makes winter climb of Long's Peak, is the first person to decend East Face in winter.
 Also crosses Continental Divide over Flattop Trail to Grand Lake, formerly thought impassable in winter.

-1903: Spends first winter as Colorado Snow Observer, a job for the USDA that lasted 3 winters.
+1903: Spends first winter as Colorado Snow Observer, a job for the USDA that lasts three winters.

 1903: F.O.
 Stanley and wife Flora move to Estes Park.
-Stanley eventually becomes one of Enos' most steadfast local allies in the creation of Rocky Mountain National Park.
+Stanley eventually becomes one of Enos' most steadfast local allies in the creation of Rocky Mountain National Park and lifelong family friend.

 1903: (Oct) Visits Mesa Verde.
 Compiles data for "The Story of a Thousand Year Pine."